 Without enough alveolar ridge bone, the jaw cannot support either natural teeth or dental implants.
 There are many reasons why you may have lost bone in your jaw.
 For example, you may have had either a tooth knocked out and bone was lost with the tooth, or you may have periodontal (gum) disease.
-For whatever the reason, you may not have enough bone in your jaws to anchor your natural teeth or to support the successful placement of dental implants.
+For whatever reason, you may not have enough bone in your jaws to anchor your natural teeth or to support the successful placement of dental implants.

-If you have lost alveolar ridge bone, and need to re-grow the bone to place dental implants, your surgeon may recommend that you have a bone graft surgery.
+If you have lost alveolar ridge bone, and need to re-grow the bone to place dental implants, your surgeon may recommend that you have bone graft surgery.
 INFUSE® Bone Graft may be an option.

 What is INFUSE® Bone Graft?

 INFUSE® Bone Graft consists of two parts: a protein that is found in everyone’s body, plus a natural carrier for delivery.
 The protein ingredient in INFUSE® Bone Graft is rhBMP-2 (recombinant (engineered) human bone morphogenetic protein-2), a synthetic version of a protein everyone’s body produces naturally in small amounts to regulate bone growth and healing.
 The natural carrier is made of a material found in tendons.
 It releases the protein over time where it is placed, provides a scaffold (framework) for new bone to grow into, and is absorbed and replaced by bone.
-Using INFUSE® Bone Graft eliminates the need for a second surgery to “harvest,” or remove surgically, bone from your body (“autogenous” bone) for placement at the oral surgery site.
-Autogenous bone harvest has the risk of pain, complications, longer surgical time and more anesthesia.
+Using INFUSE® Bone Graft eliminates the need for a second surgery to “harvest,” or remove surgically, a bone from your body (“autogenous” bone) for placement at the oral surgery site.
+Autogenous bone harvest has the risk of pain, complications, longer surgical time, and more anesthesia.
 Choosing INFUSE® Bone Graft eliminates the need for the harvest surgery avoiding the pain and bodily harm associated with the bone harvest procedure.
-For procedures where autogenous bone is not typically used, INFUSE® Bone Graft can also be used.
+For procedures where the autogenous bone is not typically used, INFUSE® Bone Graft can also be used.

 How does INFUSE® Bone Graft work?